gembrilus/geekhub2019/README.md

  </ul>
 <b>Bags:</b>
  <ul>
-<li>Allways load preview and content from internet
+<li>Can crash without internet.
-<li>Can crash without internet
+<li>There is no notification that it's no internet connection.
-<li>There is no progressbar and messages that is no connection
+<li>For devices with a middle screen, the logic of actions is incorrect.
+When switching from landscape mode to portrait mode, when the news was opened, a list is displayed.
 </ul>
 </div>
 <div style="width=100%; margin:auto">